mattermost/docs/source/install/install-kubernetes-mattermost.rst

 Configuring external database and filestore (Recommended)
 ----------------------------------------------------------

-When installing Mattermost with Mattermost Operator for production scenario it is recommended to use an external database and filestore.
+When installing Mattermost using the Mattermost Operator in a production scenario, it's recommended that you use an external database and filestore.

 **1. Create database Secret**

-The database Secret needs to be created in the namespace that will hold the Mattermost Installation.
+The database secret needs to be created in the namespace that will hold the Mattermost installation.
-The Secret should contain the following data:
+The secret should contain the following data:

 .. csv-table::
     :header: "Key", "Description", "Required"